alcastic/sketches/go-pipelines.md

 However, bash processing introduce a new drawback and now all the elements have to be processed entirely by each stage before getting the final results.

-**Golang Channels primitives** enables `stream data processing` pipelines and are considered *best practices* when implementing pipelines.
+**Golang Channels primitives** enables `stream data processing pipelines` and are considered *best practices* when implementing pipelines.
 Goroutines interacting through an open channel avoid the need of recreating our pipeline for each input, and we can start getting results without the need of waiting for the full stream being processed.

-Next code introduces a function which return a stream of inputs:
+Now, lets introduce the complete code for our stream data processing:

 ```go
 package main